pingcap/docs-cn/dev/releases/rc3.md

 - The privilege management is refined to enable users to manage the data access privileges using the same way as in MySQL.
 - DDL is accelerated.
 - The load balancing policy and process are optimized for performance.
-- TiDB-Ansible is open sourced.
+- TiDB Ansible is open sourced.
 By using TiDB-Ansilbe, you can deploy, upgrade, start and shutdown a TiDB cluster with one click.

 ## Detailed updates